martinfrances107/rust_d3_geo/README.md

 ## Examples

-In addition to the port, some examples are provided to help developers convert their existing javascript to rust.
+Examples are provided to help developers convert their existing javascript to rust.
+To run the example please follow the "Running the examples" below.
+The globe examples are interactve and for perfomance reasons they are best viewed as a static web site.

 | Name                  | Description                                                                                                                                                                                                                    |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |